Create a Personal Seal, Hand-finished by an Artisan at a Longstanding Kamakura Shop [ Basic Plan ]

 After choosing your material, the next step is the stamp design.
 Tsukino walks you through the traditional typefaces used in personal seals, as well as how the three different writing systems of kanji, hiragana, and katakana are used.
 Tensho style calligraphy is the most traditional, and is featured on Japanese yen notes.
 Reisho is commonly featured in stone engravings at temples and shrines, and the brushwork-like gyosho is also popular.
 Get a glimpse also of the traditional practice of fortune telling through the written strokes in a name and how it factors into choosing an auspicious personal typeface.

 When the experience is over, choose a protective case for your completed seal.
 This plan includes your choice of a beautiful standard case with a traditional pattern.
-An optional upgrade made of top tier Nishijin kimono weave is also available as a paid add-on.
+You may also opt for optional upgrades, such as Imari-yaki porcelain, prized for its durability and richly decorative patterns that turn the case itself into a collectible work of art, a case made from top-tier Nishijin kimono weave, or a premium leather option, each showcasing exquisite craftsmanship.

 A Unique Personal Seal, A Lifelong Partnership